vishaldeepak/ifsc_search/README.md

   mix parse_ifsc
   ```

 **NOTE**  - The `parse_ifsc` can take more than a couple of minutes to complete.
-Use can also check for any errors in `log/error.log`.
+You can also check for any errors in `log/error.log`.
 The project is currently able to parse more than 95% of the rows succesfully.
 Almost all erros are due to inconsitent data.

 **Feel free to raise an Issue**